 Inviting Users & Overages

 The section Account vs. Project Roles will go over the difference between an account and project-based roles.
-However, you must understand that account users, and project users that are given admin permission on a project are able to invite users to projects that will be covered under your account.
-This means that if they invite a user that doesn't have a Fieldwire subscription, then the account owner will be responsible for that user's time.
+However, you must understand that account users and project users that are given admin permission on a project are able to invite users to projects that will be covered under your account.
+If one of your users invites another individual to a project who doesn't have a Fieldwire subscription, then the account owner will be responsible for that new user's subscription (prorated).

 Whenever a user is invited to one of your covered projects, he is added to your account as a project user.
-Suppose that the user finished his job if he is a subcontractor or is no longer at the company when they are removed from all projects under your account.
-The user is no longer reoccurring overage charges or holding one of your subscriptions.
+Suppose that the user finished his job (for example, if he is a subcontractor or is no longer at the company) and he is removed from all projects under your account.
+The account will no longer incur overage charges for this user (if the number of users exceeds the number of licenses) or he will no longer hold one of the annual licenses (if the number of users equals the number of licenses purchased).

 To learn more about pricing and overages please see the following article:

 An Overage charge occurs when your user count doesn't match your Annual license count.
-Any additional users will be charged at the monthly rate at the first of the following month.
+An account will be charged for any additional users at the monthly rate on the first of the month following the month they were added.
 For example, you have a total of 18 users in January, but you have signed up for 15 annual subscriptions.
-In February, you will be billed for the time the 3 users were in your project or account at the monthly rate.
+On February 1st, you will be billed for the time the 3 users were in your project or account at the monthly rate.

 Whenever a user is added to a project or account, the account owner will be charged the following Monday.
-On that Monday, the account owner is charged at a prorated monthly amount for the number of days the additional user was on the Platform since the first Monday and the predicted usage of the user for the remainder of the month.
-If the user is removed before the of the month a credit will be given to your account; this credit will be used for any upcoming invoices.
+On that Monday, the account owner is charged at a prorated monthly amount for the number of days the additional user was on the platform since the first Monday and the predicted usage of the user for the remainder of the month.
+If the user is removed before the end of the month a credit will be given to your account; this credit will be applied to any upcoming invoices.

 2. Account vs. Project Roles

-You must understand the difference between account vs. project roles.
+In Fieldwire, there are two different permission levels: account and project roles.
 Account roles will determine what authorization users have in the account overall.
-In comparison, project roles will determine what users can do and see in projects.
+In comparison, project roles will determine what users can do and see in specific projects.
+Users can have different project roles in each of their projects, which do not impact their account role.

 You will be able to see all the users under your account by going to the People Tab.
-It is in this tab that you will be able to manage their account roles, where you can invite them to projects, and provide them with project roles.
+Here you can manage their account roles, invite them to projects, and provide them with project roles.

-Per account, there can only be one Account Owner; however, there can be multiple Account Managers.
+There can only be one Account Owner per account; however, there can be multiple Account Managers.
 Account Managers have the same permissions as an Account Owner.
+If you'd like to watch videos about Account Managers and what they can do, check out the article below:

 Account User vs Project User

-The key difference between account user vs project user is that the account users will be able to create their own projects that are covered under your account.
+The key difference between account users and project users is that the account users will be able to create their own projects that are covered under your account.
 In contrast, project users will only be allowed to the project you invite them to (the projects they create will not be covered under your plan).
+When a project user logs into Fieldwire, they will see Basic Plan in the top right corner, even if they are invited to Pro or Business projects.

 Account user type and their various permissions